kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 I estimate I applied for less than half the amount jobs this time.
 Plus, I found a job a bit faster...I got my new job at Blue Cross Blue Shield in just under three weeks, that's less than the four weeks it took me to get the Chase job.

-As a result, here are six key things I discovered while job hunting:
+And with that, here are six key things I discovered while job hunting:

 <ol>
 <li class="post__list-item">